Skip to main content

 1=601=(160)1=(13600)1=36001=601=(160)

 Example 1.2.6.
-Convert angle from decimal degrees to degrees/minutes/seconds.
+Convert an angle from decimal degrees to degrees/minutes/seconds.

 In the Star Compass (Figure 1.2.4), the angle between the houses Manu Hoʻolua (northwest) and Noio Hoʻolua (northwest by west) measures 140.625.
 Represent this angle in degrees, minutes, and seconds.